Cloud gaming: Early attempts

 In early 2003, another attempt was announced by American company Infinium Labs, which intended to revolutionize the market of home entertainment with their Phantom video game console, a device that was envisioned to be capable of providing an on-demand video game delivery service via monthly online subscription.
 The Phantom was designed to run PC games, thus making it compatible with hundreds of titles from the start, and was to be sold at a much lower price than high-end PC gaming rigs.
 A functioning prototype was first presented at the E3 2004, running Unreal Tournament 2004, and then again at QuakeCon, where it was shown to be capable of perfectly operating Quake 3 Arena on a dedicated server.
-After a couple years of setbacks, the company bankrupted in 2008, with the Phantom console never officially released to the market, becoming one of the most popular vaporware of recent times.
+After a couple of years of setbacks, the company bankrupted in 2008, with the Phantom console never officially released to the market, becoming one of the most popular vaporware of recent times.

 Video game developer Crytek began the research on a cloud gaming system in 2005 for Crysis, but according to their CEO Cevat Yerli, they halted development in 2007 to wait until the infrastructure and cable Internet providers were able to complete the task and the cost of bandwidth to decline.

 OnLive and Gaikai

 Entrepreneur Steve Perlman revealed OnLive at the March 2009 Game Developers Conference.
-Perlman stated that with improvements in data and video compression as well as capabilities of smartphones, the potential for cloud gaming was now timely.
-OnLive was officially launched in June 2010, alongside sale of its OnLive microconsole.
-While OnLive had acquired some support from large publishers like Ubisoft, 2K Games and THQ, they found it difficult to get other publishers onboard as they were wary of the subscription price model.
+Perlman stated that with improvements in data and video compression as well as the capabilities of smartphones, the potential for cloud gaming was now timely.
+OnLive was officially launched in June 2010, alongside the sale of its OnLive microconsole.
+While OnLive had acquired some support from large publishers like Ubisoft, 2K Games and THQ, they found it difficult to get other publishers on board as they were wary of the subscription price model.

 Simultaneous to OnLive, another startup Gaikai was announced by David Perry in 2010.
 Gaikai opted to approach streaming of game demos rather than full games, making the service a form of online advertising for games.
 Gaikai gained far more publisher support, including Electronic Arts which OnLive had been trying to bring back to their service.
-Gaikai was acquired by Sony Computer Entertainment in July 2012 for $340 million, and by October 2012, was offering PlayStation games.
+Gaikai was acquired by Sony Computer Entertainment in July 2012 for $340 million, and by October 2012, it was offering PlayStation games.
 Ultimately, the technology behind Gaikai was used as the foundation for PlayStation Now, first introduced in 2014.